lastland/ClairvoyanceMonad/README.markdown

   `soundness_and_adequacy` in the `Translation.v` file.
 We prove the theorem by utilizing two lemmas: `soundness` and `adequacy`.
 Both lemmas can be found in the same Coq file.
+- The Definitions presented in Fig. 10 can be found in the end of the file `Clairvoyance.v` (note that they are in a different file than the previous definitions).
-- The Definitions presented in Fig. 10 can be found in the `TranslationExample` section of `Clairvoyance.v` (note that they are in a different file than the previous definitions).
+- The Definitions presented in Fig. 11 can be found in the `TranslationExample` section of `Clairvoyance.v` (note that they are in a different file than the previous definitions).
 - The two rewrite rules presented in Section 4.4 are proved in the